shopperlabs/v1.laravelshopper.dev/content/collections/docs/categories.md

 ```
 Once the `app/Models/Category.php` model is created in our app folder, we will make it extend from the `Shopper\Framework\Models\Shop\Product\Category` model available in Shopper.

-2. Extend our Brand model from the Brand Shopper Model
+2. Extend our Category model from the Category Shopper Model

 ```php
 namespace App\Models;